practicalli/neovim/docs/repl-workflow.md

 * Loop - the REPL is a continuous process that evaluates code, either a single expression or the whole application.

 Design decisions and valuable data from REPL experiments can be codified as [specifications](#data-and-function-specifications) and [unit tests](#test-driven-development-and-repl-driven-development)

-!!!
-Quote "Always be REPL'ing"
-    _Coding without a REPL feels like so limiting.
-I want instant fast feedback from my code as I craft it, testing my assumptions and design choices every step of the journey to a solution_
-     - John Stevenson, Practical.li

 ## Evaluating source code